Engel & Völkers

 One of the most prominent risks of buying property in Dubai is the monetary aspect.
 Buyers often assume that their financial requirements for a Dubai property are over as soon as they have bought it.
 That is not the case.

-Depending on factors such as your property type (e.g. apartment/townhouse/villa), the location, and surrounding amenities, the cost of maintenance and service fees will greatly vary.
+Depending on factors such as your property type (e.g. apartment/townhouse/villa), the location, and surrounding amenities, the cost of maintenance and service charges will greatly vary.
 Generally, the higher the price point for the property, the higher the fees.

 Off-plan properties in Dubai are highly popular options with both investors and buyers, as they generally cost less than completed properties.